star star star star star

 Adhesions are fibrous bands of scar tissue.
 Many occur secondary to previous surgery or intra-abdominal inflammation (particularly pelvic)*, however they can also be congenital.

-They are one of the main causes of small bowel obstruction, accounting for around 60% of cases, and are also associated with female infertility and chronic pelvic pain.
+They are one of the main causes of small bowel obstruction, accounting for around 60% of cases, and can be associated with female infertility and chronic pelvic pain.

-*Meta-analysis data has shown showed the incidence of small bowel obstruction was greatest in lower gastrointestinal surgery and paediatric surgery, and the lowest in upper gastrointestinal surgery and urological surgery.
+The incidence of small bowel obstruction was highest following lower gastrointestinal surgery or paediatric surgery, and the lowest in upper gastrointestinal surgery and urological surgery.

 Clinical Features

-It is important to note that adhesions themselves are generally asymptomatic.
-Rather, it is the effect of the adhesions that present with clinical features (such as that of obstruction, infertility, or chronic pelvic pain).
+Adhesions themselves are generally asymptomatic.
+Rather, it is the effect of the adhesions that present with clinical features, such as that of obstruction, infertility, or chronic pelvic pain.

 Investigations and Management